blueprintparadise/docker-opencv/Readme.md

 # About
 Bleeding edge docker container for CPU only useage.
 For running opencv / python in docker with access to web cam and display of the host computer (Ubuntu).
+Since Tensorflow requires GPU for training, this setup only allows for inference.
 Not tested on windows or Mac.
 ### Current version: (May 2020 - the year of COVID19)
 * Python 3.8.2